 - How much do you need to borrow?

-You will be offered a loan that is based on the details you provide in your application.
-However, you may be able to see the minimum and maximum amounts on offer depending on the lender.
+You will be offered a loan that is based on the details that you provide in your application.
+However, you may be able to see the minimum and maximum amounts on offer, depending on the lender.
 This is more likely with online and alternative lenders and also with credit cards.

 - How long do you need to repay the loan?